-The programme is designed to support young people in gaining skills that can enhance their positive role in issues of peace and security and in preventing violent conflict.
-It also brings visibility to the initiatives, actions and projects initiated by young people towards peace and the promotion of diversity and human rights.
-As such, it responds to recent international policy recommendations outlined in the United Nations Security Council Resolution 2250 on Youth, Peace and Security and the Secretary-General’s Plan of Action on Preventing Violent Extremism.
+The Young Peacebuilders is a peace education programme that is designed to support young people in gaining skills that can enhance their positive role in issues of peace and security and in preventing violent conflict.
+It also brings visibility to the initiatives, actions and projects initiated by young people towards peace and the promotion of diversity and dialogue.
+As such, it responds to recent international policy recommendations outlined in the United Nations Security Council Resolutions 2250 and 2419 on Youth, Peace and Security and the Secretary-General’s Plan of Action on Preventing Violent Extremism.

 - Learn about other cultures, faiths and worldviews within and beyond the group to foster intercultural cohesion and collaboration;